dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### 2. Liquid Biopsy Technologies: CTCs

-The study of circulating tumor cells (CTCs) -cancer cells that are released from the tumor mass and migrate into preripheral circulation
+The study of circulating tumor cells (CTCs) -cancer cells that are released from the tumor mass and migrate into preripheral circulation- is currently a hot topic of research.

 ### 3. Advanced Imaging Techniques